pulumi/infrastructure-as-code-workshop/labs/01-iac/01-creating-a-new-project.md

 cd iac-workshop
 ```

+> Pulumi will use the directory name as your project name by default.
+To create an independent project, simply name the directory differently.

 ## Step 2 &mdash; Initialize Your Project

 A Pulumi project is just a directory with some files in it.
 It's possible for you to create a new one by hand.
 The `pulumi new` command, however, automates the process: